-We are increasingly
+We are increasingly being asked what

-frame digital sensors.
+sensors.

 So our equipment of choice is high end Canon digital